Code-Institute-Submissions/hidden-gems/README.md

 ### Images

 There are several images used throughout the site.
 I prioritized finding images that were the actual location of the marker locations.
-When the exact images of these locations were not available, I picked photos of location which shared similar characteristics.
+When the exact images of these locations were not available, I picked photos of locations that shared similar characteristics.

 The two main images on the website; the home container image, and the footer container image, were chosen to showcase the large green and cliff landscapes that are spread throughout Ireland.
 I also opted to use images with green and subtle orange and yellow tones, to match the off-white background of the website.

-Also, I did not want the images to stand out too much, or provide too much contrast from one another.
-For this reason, the images with text above the map were selected for the similarity in green and blue tones.

 ### Colours